wesreisz/platform-engineering-workshop/module3-developer-control-plane/flux-workshop.md

 ### Install an Actions Runner for GITEA

-Your pipeline needs a runner to do the building, lets make one in our cluster.
+Your pipeline needs a runner to do the building, l  ets make one in our cluster.

 First you'll need a registration token from gitea.
 Go into Gitea => Settings => Actions => Runners and click 'create new runner'.
 Copy the token and place it in the register-act-runner.yaml file under the value of GITEA_RUNNER_REGISTRATION_TOKEN.